 Support your child’s academics and college admissions.

 It doesn’t matter if your student is a freshman, senior, or somewhere in between, now is her time to focus on studies.
-Grades throughout high school can have an impact on college admissions and scholarships, so encourage good study habits to keep up those grades.
-Your student will need to take the SAT or ACT by the end of junior year, and remember retesting is an option if scores need to be improved.
+High school grades can impact college admissions and scholarships, so encourage good study habits to keep up those grades.
+Your student will need to take the SAT or ACT by the end of junior year.
+Remember retesting is an option if scores need to be improved.
 Your student will need to send high school transcripts and test scores to the colleges and universities where she applies.

 For more information see: Admissions